diepe28/SnowConvert_Support_Library/BTEQ/utility_scripts/Issues_with_ENV_vars.md

 but in some situations those environment variables just produce something that the conversion tool cannot parse.

 In order to help in some of these scenarios the following scripts can be used.
->> NOTE: this scripts depends on the dotenv module to read .evn files
+> *NOTE:* this scripts depends on the dotenv module to read .evn files
->> In order to run this script make sure to install it first
+> In order to run this script make sure to install it first
->> `pip install python-dotenv`
+> `pip install python-dotenv`

+A .env file or dotenv file is a simple text configuration file for controlling your environment constants.

+## What do .env files look like?
+.env files are line delimitated text files, meaning that each new line represents a single variable.
+By convention .env variable names are uppercase words separated by underscores.
+Variable names are followed directly by an '=' which, in turn is followed directly by the value.

 The first script is preprocess.py